-- Visual: try mind mapping, colour coding, using diagrammes, creating flow charts and time lines
+- Visual: try mind mapping, colour coding, using diagrams, creating flow charts and time lines

 - Read/write: try rewriting notes, condensing notes onto flash cards, writing sample answers

-- Auditory: try reading notes aloud, recording key information and listening back, working with others to explan topics to one another
+- Auditory: try reading notes aloud, recording key information and listening back, working with others to explain topics to one another

 - Kinaesthetic: try using card sorts, watching videos (visit Kaltura for some ideas), practising and applying techniques

 Remember: there is more than one way to revise well.
-By using a variety of methods and techniques, drawing on different styles of learning, you will help to keep it interesting and sustain your motivation through to the exam date.
+Try out different things to see what works for you and try to avoid getting stuck in a rut in your revision.
+By mixing it up, using a variety of techniques and drawing on different methods and approaches to learning, you will help to keep it interesting and sustain your motivation through to the exam date.

-Visit the SSiD webpages to find out more advice and ideas on how to revise effectively.
-For more information about dealing with exam stress, visit the Exam Anxiety pages to find out more about how to manage your stress levels and the support that is on offer.
+Visit the SSiD examinations webpages for up-to-date info about your exams and to find out more advice and ideas on how to revise effectively.
+For more information about dealing with exam stress, visit the Exam Anxiety pages to find out more about how to stay on top of things during exam period and the support that is on offer.